ShermainePeh08/Data-Analytics-Power-BI/README.md

 # Power BI Data Analytics
 - Hypothesis: Singapore is a good place to live or work in.
 - Analysis on the above hypothesis using Power BI
+- Video Demo of Presentation (no audio): https://vimeo.com/696618821

 ## Target Users
 Our group decided on a stakeholder group comprised of Singaporean graduates aged 16 to 21, holding either an O Level certificate, Diploma, or both.